ronsuez/marvel-showcase-app/README.md

 # marvel-showcase-app
-The ultimate Marvel Super Hero Catalog.
+The ultimate Marvel SuperHero Catalog.

+an App written in React-Native